keerin/keerin.github.io/_posts/2016-04-23-daily-update-2.md

 ## Rails

 This morning I've gone through the MacKenzie Child [Intro to Rails](https://www.youtube.com/watch?v=2gUbteh54RM&list=PL23ZvcdS3XPKnwg3lMv-JGNCn08kB0wsA){:target="_blank"} videos, just to try out Rails.
+(_Edit: I've written my notes up [here](/2016/04/23/intro-to-rails-creating-a-blog/)_)

 I've put the code from this video series on [my GitHub](https://github.com/keerin/mackenzie-blog){:target="_blank"}.
-It is very ugly as there is zero desdign behind it, but it helped me understand what Rails generates, and how to work with it on a basic level.
+It is very ugly as there is zero design behind it, but it helped me understand what Rails generates, and how to work with it on a basic level.

 ## Miscellaneous